cognitive-catalyst/cognitive-catalyst/README.md

 #Watson Catalyst
-Watson Catalyst is an open source community for the development of extensions on the Watson platform to enable and accelerate the development of applications using Watson services.
+An open source community for the development of extensions on the Watson platform to enable and accelerate the development of applications using Watson services.

 **Mission**
 To empower and engage people to collaboratively develop open source software which